M.A. in Expressive Arts Therapy with a Minor in Psychology

 This module gives the student an in depth introduction to Expressive Arts in relationship to low skill high sensitivity, Intermodal Decentering IDEC® and the intermodal approach.
 Media today is an integral part of our culture and this module also opens up new channels of exploration where Digital Arts and Media can be used as a source of communication with the Arts and through the Arts.
 It can be taken on campus during the first period and is required for students who do not have any cooperating institutes in their home country that offer it as K module or for those students who wish to take the module as an intensive training program rather than have it spread out throughout the year.

 During this summer session in residence, students will study the interdisciplinary approach through the Expressive Arts methodology.
-They will learn the social and developmental issues that arise from a psychological perspective, receive advanced training and methodology of practice, mastering the language and discourse in Expressive Arts Therapy and understanding the principles and practices of psychotherapy.
+They will learn the social and developmental issues that arise from a psychological perspective and by working on project design and implementation in the field.
+Students receive advanced training and methodology of practice, mastering the language and discourse and aesthetic responsibility in Expressive Arts Therapy.
+They learn to understand the principles and practices of psychotherapy through resource- and system oriented concepts of counseling and aid.
 This module provides an artistic lens on culture and communication, developing sensitivity in relational skills, and increasing recognition of existing resources within a community.

 This 11 days Summer School module is run during the first period and focuses on group supervision from an Expressive Arts perspective.
 The essential aspects of an arts-oriented session using the method of Intermodal Decentering IDEC® will be introduced and discussed.
 Students present situations or cases studies from their practice and will also learn how to integrate the Expressive Arts in their work through various demonstrations.
 Live coaching is an opportunity to recognize and develop professional resources and to transform weaknesses and insecurities into strengths.

-Philosophical and aesthetic foundation - interdisciplinary approach (ITS-D)
+Philosophical and aesthetic foundation - interdisciplinary approach D

 This module enhances the understanding of processes of change specifically with respect to the artistic process in the context of health and illness, human development and concepts such as "world view" and "Menschenbild".
 In the process of writing a thesis project, the student will be able to explore a special theme leading to the formulation of a question that is then researched on a practical, theoretical and artistic level to recognize the resources that strengthen and broaden one's own professional competence.